 - Submissions to the SI should be made based on an open call for papers, not personal invitations.
 Individual authors can be encouraged to write a paper but with an understanding that all submissions must comply with the Manuscript Submission Guidelines and must go through the same peer review process without any assurance of acceptance.

-- If possible, the CFA will be advertised in the magazine.
-However, advertising a CFA is the responsibility of the GEs, who should not rely only on publishing the CFA in the IEEE IoTM and/or its web site.
-Guest Editors must advertise the CFA per their proposal plan, through the IEEE Communication Society’s Technical Committees, mail lists, conference flyers, newsletters, and through their own professional networks.
+- If possible, the CFP will be advertised in the magazine.
+However, advertising a CFP is the responsibility of the GEs, who should not rely only on publishing the CFP in the IEEE IoTM and/or its web site.
+Guest Editors must advertise the CFP per their proposal plan, through the IEEE Communication Society’s Technical Committees, mail lists, conference flyers, newsletters, and through their own professional networks.
 They are responsible for properly informing potential authors about Manuscript Submission Guidelines and about respecting them.

 - All paper submissions must be through the IEEE IoTM’s Manuscript Central (MC).
 Manuscript management, reviewing, and communications with authors/reviewers should be done through MC.
 The SI will have an MC account/submission-category and the GEs will have access to it along with an associated email account.
 When a new paper is properly uploaded, this email account will be notified by MC.
 If an assigned reviewer does not have an account, GEs can create a new reviewer account.
 GEs must check their email account regularly until final decisions are made about all papers submitted to their SI (including papers the processing of which may continue after the SI is published).

 - Submission deadlines are firmly respected and are not subject to change in principle.
 A request for a short extension can only be approved in very special and limited circumstances.
 Such requests must be submitted only to the EiC/AEiC.